fruendlab/rf-checker/README.md

 This will show you a help screen with more specific usage information.

+Try it out on some of the example outlines!

 ## A a library

 Here is a simple example